Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Lyapunov Exponent and Black Hole Thermodynamic Phases

-with all the physical quantities being re-scaled into dimensionless by $l$ for consistency.
-In Fig.~\ref{fig:vf-r}, we can observe how $\tilde{Q}_{m}$ and $\xi$ affect the effective potential.
-In each plot, the disappearance of unstable timelike circular geodesics (locating at the peak in each curve) is evident as the BH parameters increases, indicating a strong correlation with the Lyapunov exponent for BHs with different scale.
-In the upcoming subsection, we shall investigate the Lyapunov exponents of the unstable circular orbits in the vicinity of the magnetic AdS BHs and analyze its behavior to trace the thermodynamic phase transition.
+In Fig.~\ref{fig:vf-r}, we illustrate how the magnetic charge $\tilde{Q}_{m}$ and the nonminimal coupling parameter $\tilde{\xi}$ influence the effective potential.
+In each panel, the unstable timelike circular geodesics, corresponding to the local maxima of the effective potential, gradually disappear as the parameters $\tilde{Q}_{m}$ and $\tilde{\xi}$ increase.
+This behavior indicates a strong connection with the Lyapunov exponent, reflecting changes in the dynamical stability of black holes across different parameter regimes.

+In the following subsection, we investigate the Lyapunov exponent of unstable circular orbits in the vicinity of the magnetic AdS black hole and analyze its behavior as a dynamical probe of the thermodynamic phase transition.